jeanCarloMachado/vim-toop/README.md

 Since there's only a code snippet [hanging around](http://vim.wikia.com/wiki/Act_on_text_objects_with_custom_functions) the internet I decided to create a proper project and work on the idea.

 And here is the result!
 Let me know your thoughts.

+## Roadmap

+- Add async support
+- Results in new pane
+- Compose commands?